sagemath/sagewiki_to_gh-2022-10-10/days7/roommates.md

 End of example...

- * Jacob Mitchell, 5 nights, no reservation yet but hoping to stay at Hilgard House, Undergrad Math and Comp Sci double major from UMass Amherst.
+ * Jacob Mitchell, 5 nights (Feb.
+4th-9th) at Hilgard House.
+I can change my reservation to a double and we could split the rate of $139 per night.
+Email me at [[MailTo(jdmit0 AT SPAMFREE student DOT umass DOT edu)]] if you're interested.